dzekelid/events/_listings/meetup/self-abuse-reports-post.md

       operationId: abuse
       parameters:
       - in: query
-        name: '*type'
-        description: A required identifier for type of abuse you are reporting
-        type: string
-      - in: query
         name: comments
         description: An optional string of text that describes why you are submitting this report